Caitlynttt/Journ-124-Week-4-Quiz-Question-6/README.md

 # Baby on a plane: Is it Rude?

-I chose the question **"In gerneral, is it rude to bring a baby on a plane?"** because it's a relatable and often debated topic in travel etiquette, especially in recent years, there have been many disputes over the issue of babies crying on planes, and even conflicts have occurred on planes.
+I chose the question, **"In gerneral, is it rude to bring a baby on a plane?"** because it's a relatable and often debated topic in travel etiquette, especially in recent years, there have been many disputes over the issue of babies crying on planes, and even conflicts have occurred on planes.
 I found it interesting that the majority of people do **not** see it rude and show their tolerant side despite common complaints in public forums and media.

 ## What the chart shows